 (5) The current average cost of a manufacturers brand launch, revitalization or extension is approximately $15 million dollars.
 See the Home Page section 5.5 Forbes. ⁵

 (6) SkrAtch ™ will include 100,000 free SkrAtch ™ game vouchers in each 1 million game run which will further promote the SkrAtch ™ product, SKR and ETN.

-(7) skratchcash.com ™ is the funding vehicle which raises and manages the operating capital through its "ICO" Initial Coin Offering of the SKR "token - coin" for SkrAtch ™ which is managed through skratchgame.com the "non profit" organization.
+(7) skratchcash.com ™ is the funding vehicle which raises and manages the operating capital through its "ICO" Initial Coin Offering of the SKR "Token - Coin" for SkrAtch ™ which is managed through skratchgame.net the "non profit" organization.
 See the Roadmap for more information.

-(8) skratchgame.com ™ is the non profit organization sells ads to and buys the products from the manufacturer who's ads appear on the the SkrAtch ™ game which is sold at retail in each country worldwide.
+(8) skratchgame.net ™ is the nonprofit organization sells ads to and buys the products from the manufacturer who's ads appear on the the SkrAtch ™ game which is sold at retail in each country worldwide.